devop360-technologies/laravel-adminlte-v2/README.md

 [![StyleCI](https://styleci.io/repos/38200433/shield?branch=master)](https://styleci.io/repos/38200433)
 [![Total Downloads](https://img.shields.io/packagist/dt/jeroennoten/Laravel-AdminLTE.svg?style=flat-square)](https://packagist.org/packages/jeroennoten/Laravel-AdminLTE)

-This package provides an easy way to quickly set up [AdminLTE v2](https://adminlte.io) with Laravel 6.
+This package provides an easy way to quickly set up [AdminLTE v2](https://adminlte.io) with Laravel 10, 11, or 12.
 It has no requirements and dependencies besides Laravel, so you can start building your admin panel immediately.
 The package just provides a Blade template that you can extend and advanced menu configuration possibilities.
 A replacement for the `make:auth` Artisan command that uses AdminLTE styled views instead of the default Laravel ones is also included.

+> **Note**: This version has been updated to support Laravel 10+ and PHP 8.2+.
+For older Laravel versions, please use the original package versions.

 1. [Requirements](#1-requirements)
 2. [Installation](#2-installation)